SkyeWint/TwitchPlays/README.md

 py -m pip install tk
 py -m pip install mutagen

+Note: Audio files such as meow1 to meow17 mp3 files are not included in the repository.

 Once Python is set up, simply change the Twitch username (or Youtube channel ID) in TwitchPlays_Main.py, and you SHOULD be ready to go.